 Here Phelps became withdrawn and quiet, an attitude brought on by his physical inability to converse.
 The last entry in his dairy is dated April 10, 1894.
 Phelps moved himself to Hot Springs, W. Va., where he enjoyed a temporary return of strength.
 Finding no lasting improvement in his health in Hot Springs, Phelps returned to his home in Teaneck on May 18.

 By May 31 he was bedridden, and in June he lapsed into a coma.
 He died June 17, 1894.

 Hundreds of people lined the streets of Teaneck and Englewood to honor his funeral procession.
 The trees he had planted himself lined the path of this final journey.

 Upon his burial the New York Tribune wrote: "He possessed a rich store of affection and sympathy on which all who knew him drew at will, with full assurance that their drafts would never be dishonored.
 Not on friends alone, but wherever he detected the need of assistance or of consolation, he bestowed the best gift in his keeping.
 He won in life the only reward he wanted, but the tribute of tears which would have grieved him must follow him to the grave."

 At the time of his death William Walter Phelps owned half of what is presently Teaneck.
 His estate was left equally to his widow and three children.
-His youngest son, Sheffield, died of typhoid fever in 1917, Mrs. Phelps died in 1920 and Marion Phelps in 1923.
+His youngest son, Sheffield, died on December 9, 1902 in Aiken, SC.
+Mrs. Phelps died in 1920 and Marion Phelps in 1923.
 John Jay, William's eldest son, lived until 1948, when he died at the age of 87.